CHump7/data/README.md

                                                           # code output:
                                                           # [1] "2023-01-20"

+as_tibble()  ## will pull the first 10 rows and all columns that can fit on the screen

 head()  ## preview first several rows in spreadsheet like form

 glimpse() and "str()"  ## show preview of info like how many rows and columns and the data type